practicalli/clojure/thinking-functionally/list-comprehension.md

 ## Filtering results with predicates

-With the `for` funciton we can add a filter on the results by using a predicate, to test if a condition is true or false.
+With the `for` function we can add a filter on the results by using a predicate, to test if a condition is true or false.
 Any values that meet the condition as true are returned, values that are false are ommitted.

 ```
 (for [x (range 10) :when (odd? x)] x)